 A logo is, at its core, a single graphic element that represents your entire business.
 It should be easily recognizable, speak to your credibility, and, quite frankly, not turn people off.
 A boring, confusing logo may cost you credibility and drive away sales.

 It may surprise you, however, just how much logos themselves can directly influence a business’s sales numbers.
-No one is going to tell you that a redesigned logo will suddenly double your sales, but there is an undeniable correlation between a company’s branding and the success of their marketing.
+No one is going to tell you that new company logo designs will suddenly double your sales, but there is an undeniable correlation between a company’s branding and the success of their marketing.

 After IHOP redesigned their logo in 2015, for instance, the company posted one of the largest sales quarters in a decade.
 Undoubtedly, the logo redesign was part of a larger marketing shift, but it demonstrates that power that branding can bring to your sales funnel.